elsei123/BattleshipGame/README.md

 # CodeGuess Hangman

 This Hangman game was developed to provide a fun and educational experience, helping players improve their word-guessing skills and expand their knowledge of programming terms.
-It utilizes a list of programming-related words, each with an associated hint to aid players in their guesses.

 This game allows users to guess programming-related words one letter at a time, with hints provided after incorrect guesses.
 The goal is to guess the word before running out of attempts.
 The game is ideal for programming students, developers, and tech enthusiasts looking to test their knowledge in an engaging and interactive manner.

 [You can access the live version of my project here.](https://codeguess-hangman-17434baed82d.herokuapp.com/)